 Slice ginger and add to the stove top pot.

 Combine the rest of the sauce ingredients into the stove top pot - Japanese sake, Swerve/Monkfruit and salt.
 Bring to boil on medium heat and once boiling, reduce to and keep on simmer.

 Place chicken onto a sanitary surface and sprinkle with salt and black pepper on both sides.
 Set aside.

 Add enough oil to cover about 1/2 inch of pan of choice (we use a cast iron with good results).
 Heat oil up to 375F (if you don't have a thermometer, just wait until the oil starts to lightly smoke).

 In the meantime, finely mince the optional remaining garlic cloves and add into a small fry pan.
 Add 1 tbsp of neutral oil and place on medium heat.
 Continue to cook until the garlic is fried and turns light brown (around 1-2 minutes).
 Once done, transfer to a holding bowl, sprinkle in togarashi, mix well and set aside.

 Finely chop green onions and set aside.

-Once the oil is ready, carefully add 1/2 of the chicken batch inside (around 10 pieces).
+Once the oil is ready, set heat to medium and carefully add 1/2 of the chicken batch inside (around 10 pieces).
 Cook for 3 minutes and then rotate and cook the other side for another 3 minutes.
-Note - if you can comfortably fit all the chicken in 1 go, do so by all means.
+Note - if you can comfortably fit all the chicken in one go, do so by all means.